pgfisico/arduino-project-temperature-display/display-circuit.md

 | 10 | SRCLR | Shift register clear<br/><br/>The line above this pin's name indicates that it is _active low_.
 This means that connecting this pin to ground will reset all the data in the shift register to low values. |
 | 13 | OE | Output enable<br/><br/>The line above this pin's name indicates that it is _active low_.
 This means that connecting this pin to ground enables the shift register's output.
 If this pin is connected to the power supply voltage, the output pins of the shift register are disconnected and do not provide power. |

-An additional piece of information not mentioned in the above table, is that when joining multiple shift registers together, you should connect the SRCLK, RCLK, and SRCLR pins of all the shift registers together.
+An additional piece of information not mentioned in the above table is that when joining multiple shift registers together, you should connect the SRCLK, RCLK, and SRCLR pins of all the shift registers together.

 ## Circuit Diagram

 Disconnect the Arduino board from the computer and construct the circuit pictured on this page.
 _\*_ ADD-ON to existing!!!

-\*\* WARN - breaking pins on ICs
+\*\* INFO??
+Place the shift register in the breadboard in the exact position identified in the circuit diagram, so you do not have to move it later.

 -- NOte that caps are reused here - close to IC